The Hunter R. Rawlings III Cornell Presidential Research Scholars program provides exciting opportunities to a select number of students.

 Research Support Account

-Students admitted as freshman have access to up to $8,000 to support research and related activities as long as they are enrolled as full-time undergraduates at Cornell.
+Students admitted as freshmen have access to up to $8,000 to support research and related activities as long as they are enrolled as full-time undergraduates at Cornell.
 Upperclass-admitted students have access to $5,000.
 Students who plan and budget well can receive wages, purchase necessary supplies, receive a living expense grant for at least one summer of research, as well as attend at least one conference (see Support Account).

 As undergraduates, students in Rawlings CPRS are expected to participate in research.
 Typically, this is accomplished through involvement with a faculty mentor, either through on-going faculty research or an independent, faculty-approved project.
 Faculty mentors are crucial to the success of the Rawlings CPRS program.